riyuebao/virtual-conferences-workshops/README.md

 # virtual-conferences-workshops

 ## 2021
-This repo collects the list of conferences/meetings/workshops that have continued virtual in 2021.
+This repo collects the list of conferences/meetings/workshops that have continued virtual in 2021 (or resumed in-person, as denoted).

 Most collections are #Compbio #Bioinfo #Sysbio #Conferences.
 Suggestions on conferences from other #computational #fields are welcome!!